speezepearson/passman/README.markdown

 - It's kinda ugly, as you see.
 Good UIs require require big ol' libraries and lots of elbow grease; I prefer minimalism.
 - Saving new passwords is a little wonky, since JavaScript is sandboxed so it can't save files.
 The best you can do is download a _new_ file, identical except for the encrypted content.
+- This is a password manager written by one guy, over a couple of weeks, served to you from a web site he doesn't even control. __Using this system yourself seems real foolhardy to me.__

 ## Conceptual Model